Langenhahn: Economy and infrastructure

+Langenhahn has access to the public local bus transport through the lines 477, 959, 960 and 965.

-Langenhahn lies on Bundesstraße 255 and is connected to the RB90, Oberwesterwaldbahn (railway) whose highest point at 463 m above sea level lies in Langenhahn.
+Langenhahn lies on Bundesstraße 255 and is connected to the RB90, Ob Westerwald-Sieg-Bahn, served by Hessische Landesbahn (HLB), section DreiLänderBahn, the lines highest point at 463 m above sea level lies in Langenhahn.

+The village is located in the transport association Verkehrsverbund Rhein-Mosel (VRM) zones 431 and 439.

 Sport

 The well known football club SG Langenhahn/Rothenbach is from Langenhahn.
 The team reached the Verbandsliga, today's Rheinlandliga, in the 1999/2000 season.

 In Langenhahn there is a hard tennis court and a multi-purpose hall, which is used mainly for sporting activities.